Skip to content

 Birds of Gishwati-Mukura National Park

-The park offers uninterrupted scenic views of Lake Kivu located just below the park and lush green vegetation featured with wildlife going about its daily activities.
+The park offers uninterrupted scenic views of Lake Kivu located just below the park and lush green vegetation featuring wildlife going about its daily activities.

 Birding at Lake Kivu;

-Lake kivu is a home to a good number of water wading bird species best seen during boat cruise.
-It is a habitat to some of the most loved bird species inclusive of the White-breasted Cormorants, Pied Kingfishers and Osprey.
+Lake Kivu is home to a good number of water-wading bird species best seen during a boat cruises.
+It is a habitat for some of the most loved bird species inclusive of the White-breasted Cormorants, Pied Kingfishers, and Osprey.

-While on a boat cruise, at the lake shores you sight semi-Aquatic species which include the large alligators and Hippos and terrestrial species which get attracted by the lake from their habitats to cool off.
+While on a boat cruise, at the lake shores, you see semi-aquatic species which include the large alligators and Hippo,s and terrestrial species that get attracted by the lake from their habitats to cool off.

 Birding in the Wetlands and Marshes of Rwanda.